Armand Bayou Watershed: A TMDL Project to Protect Recreational Uses

 In all our projects, we seek opinions and information from people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.

-Throughout this project, all stakeholders and communities that use or affect these streams are invited to work on developing the strategy to improve water quality.
+Throughout this project, any person or organization that uses or affects these streams is invited to work on developing the strategy to improve water quality.

 Please e-mail us at email@example.com, and reference the Armand Bayou Bacteria project in the subject line.
 Or call Jason Leifester (TMDL) or Lauren Oertel (I-Plan) at 512-239-6682.